adrien-zinger/code_bucket/streaming_bootstrap/polling.md

 ![](polling_flowchart.svg)

-The head track an history of modifications.
+The head tracks historic of modifications.
 Each time the DB is updated, the head move and if we can't recompute the diff in a reasonable time, we store the modification in cache too.
 In the chart here, a client is about to bootstrap the database.
-But between the first ask, and the send of a chunk, there is no guaranty that database hasn't been updated.
-So the we need to send also _diff(head_asked, db_head)_, and the new _head_ before asking another chunk.
+But between the first and the second ask, there is no guaranty that database hasn't been updated.
+So the need to send also _diff(head_asked, db_head)_, and the new _head_ before asking another chunk.

 We will see in the solution, why the client has to be fast.